New Zealand vs Belgium Preview: Team News & Prediction | FIFA World Cup 2026 | Group Stage

 New Zealand vs Belgium prediction

-New Zealand were expected to be a bit more defensive-minded this summer but English coach Darren Bazeley has instead made them a bit more proactive with some more adventurous team selections - and that has aided them to being in winning positions against both IR Iran and Egypt.
+New Zealand were expected to be fairly defensive-minded this summer but English coach Darren Bazeley has instead made them more proactive with some adventurous team selections, and that has aided them to being in winning positions against both IR Iran and Egypt.

 New Zealand vs Belgium betting tip: Belgium to win & both teams to score